Spectrum FAQ

 Does my child have to have a full diagnosis for us to join Spectrum?

-No. Any child with additional needs is welcome, regardless of whether you have just started out on the journey for a diagnosis, with their GP and education setting or if a formal diagnosis is already in place.
-They can be referred to us by an existing member, professional or family member.
-We cater for any child from pre-birth, where a diagnosis is made antenatally, up to 18 years old are welcome to attend, even up to 25 years in some areas.
+No. Any child with additional needs is welcome, regardless of whether you have just started the journey for a diagnosis with your GP and education setting, or if a formal diagnosis is already in place.
+We cater for any child from pre-birth, where a diagnosis is made antenatally, up to 18 years old are welcome to attend.

 What geographical areas does Spectrum cover?

-Spectrum HQ is based in Cambridge and Spectrum Cambridge is our full official name but most people just know us as Spectrum.
+Spectrum HQ is based in Cambridge, and Spectrum Cambridge is our full official name; however, most people simply know us as Spectrum.

 Can I refer friends to join Spectrum to?